 the California Society of Ecological Restoration - SERCAL Conference in

-The M.S. in Environmental Management program along with the Department of Environmental Science and the Environmental Studies program will be sponsoring a panel titled Water Solutions for a Dryer California.
-The event will be at 7pm on Tuesday, October 23 in the Maier Room in Fromm Hall.
+The M.S. in Environmental Management program along with the Department of Environmental Science and the Environmental Studies program will be sponsoring a panel titled Water Solutions for a Drier California.
+The event will be at 7pm on Thursday, October 23 in the Maier Room in Fromm Hall.
 A reception will precede the event at 6:30 in Fromm Hall.